Sunday, January 19, 2025

 How do I quiet my mind to be so strong that nothing can disturb my peace of mind?

-By roaming, sauntering, meandering, patrolling, roving, tramping and just walking along the sidewalks of old Tuscaloosa for me "old Tuscaloosa" is the original fractional section subdivided into city blocks in 1821 with the section's boundaries on the south side of the Warrior River being present-day Martin Luther King, Jr. Boulevard (formerly 32nd Avenue and before that West Margin Street) on the west, 15th Street,
+For me "old Tuscaloosa" is the 1821 subdivision of the south fraction of Section 22 from Township 23 South, Range 10 West.
+The section's north to south boundaries on the south side of the Warrior River are present-day Martin Luther King, Jr. Boulevard (formerly 32nd Avenue and before that West Margin Street) on the west and on the east, Queen City Avenue.

 The oldest Tuscaloosa street map I have found is on the 1835 John LaTourrette map of the State of Alabama and West Florida.